platformio/platformio-docs/advanced/unit-testing/structure/hierarchy.rst

       tests - see the example **Pizza Project** below
    -  the :ref:`projectconf_test_filter` option in :ref:`projectconf` or
-      the :option:`pio test --filter` option on the CLI will restrict the tests to only those test applications inside a folder with a path and folder name matching the filter
+      the :option:`pio test --filter` option on the CLI will restrict the tests to only those test suites whose path is relative to the :ref:`projectconf_pio_test_dir` and matches the filter
    -  the :ref:`projectconf_test_ignore` option in :ref:`projectconf`
-      or the :option:`pio test --ignore` option on the CLI will ignore all test applications inside a folder with a path and folder name matching the filter.
+      or the :option:`pio test --ignore` option on the CLI will ignore test suites whose path is relative to the :ref:`projectconf_pio_test_dir` and matches the filter.

 Example of using the filter / ignore option in :ref:`projectconf` for the **Pizza Project** below: